MWSandbox/docs/certifications/AZ-700-notes.md

 - Requires public IP
 - Can act as a DNS proxy (e.g. to forward DNS requests to Azure internal DNS)
 - Traffic needs to be routed through the firewall network (use private IP address of firewall)
+- RG of firewall needs to be the same as the one of the VNET
 - Forced tunneling can be enabled when VPN tunneling is used
+- IP groups can be used for easier rule management
 - Firewall manager:
   - Allows management of firewall policies across network
   - Types of networks that can be secured that way: Virtual WAN, Hub + Spoke